-(2c) You might hurt yourself.
+(4) You might hurt yourself.

-A sentence like (2c) may be syntactically well-formed, but it typically implies a reference to an intended instruction (order, prohibitive) which is either explicit, or must be inferred from the context.
+A sentence like (4) may be syntactically well-formed, but it typically implies a reference to an intended instruction (order, prohibitive) which is either explicit, or must be inferred from the context.
 This question will be central to our study.

 Languages differ in their degree of grammaticalization of apprehensional strategies.
 The reason why it took a long time to identify this domain as typologically significant is that many of the world's languages use linguistic devices that do not target that meaning specifically.
-For example, while English might can sometimes be interpreted as the equivalent of an apprehensive mood as in (2b), this auxiliary has a broader semantic spectrum, which is not restricted to undesirable events (cf. You might be able to get a good job there).
-Yet more and more languages are being found, featuring grammaticalized morphemes whose role is specifically to tag events as undesirable.
+For example, while English might can sometimes be interpreted as the equivalent of an apprehensive mood as in (3), this auxiliary has a broader semantic spectrum, which is not restricted to undesirable events (cf. You might be able to find a good job there).
+Yet more and more languages are being found to feature grammaticalized morphemes whose role is specifically to tag events as undesirable.

 Most languages have only one of the two strategies described above, either the precautioning subordinator or the apprehensive mood.
-Ese Ejja (Bolivia) is noteworthy in having both: a subordinator e-... kwajejje and an apprehensive -chana (Vuillermet 2018) - corresponding, respectively, to structures like (2a) and (2b-2c) above.
-Finally, some languages have a single morpheme (like ada in Toqabaqita, Lichtenberk 1995) which can fill both functions, subordinating and main-clause modal.
+Ese Ejja (Bolivia) is noteworthy in having both: a subordinator e-...kwajejjee and an apprehensive - chana (Vuillermet2018)-corresponding, respectively, to structures like (2) and (3)-(4) above.
+Finally, some languages have a single morpheme (like ada in Toqabaqita, Lichtenberk 1995) that can fill both functions, subordinating and mainclause modal.

-1.3 Apprehensive mood and clause dependency
+1.3 Apprehensive mood and clause dependency in northern Vanuatu

 The present study aims to describe and compare the apprehensional strategies of a group of 17 Oceanic languages spoken in the Torres and Banks Islands of north Vanuatu.
-In spite of their historical diversification, these related languages are often structurally parallel (François 2011): precisely, one of their commonalities is to have grammaticalized strategies to encode apprehensional semantics.
+In spite of their historical diversification, these related languages are often structurally parallel (François 2011): one of their commonalities is precisely to have grammaticalized strategies to encode apprehensional semantics.

 However, what is also striking is the diversity of these devices: not only do the morphemes differ in their form, but they also result from different paths of grammaticalization.
-Some only have a lest subordinator, others only an apprehensive mood, others have both.
-After an overview of the strategies attested in the region [Section 2], the second half of this study will focus on the language Mwotlap, which employs a modal marker tiple:2
+Some only have a 'lest' subordinator, others only an apprehensive mood, others have both.
+After an overview of the strategies attested in the region (§2), the second half of this study will focus on the language Mwotlap, which employs a modal marker tiple:1